NCAR/esds/posts/2024/containerize-visualizations-event.md

 The event will be hosted at the Mesa Lab, located at 1850 Table Mesa Dr, Boulder, CO 80305.
-In order to attend the event virtually, registered participants will be receiving an email from Taysia Peterson roughly one week prior to the event with Zoom details.
+In order to attend the event virtually, registered participants will receive an email from Taysia Peterson roughly one week prior to the event with Zoom details.

 ## Registration